Skip to main content

 División de Física de la Materia Condensada (GEFES), Asociación Usuarios Sincrotrón España (AUSE), Instituto de Ciencia de Materiales de Barcelona (ICMAB), Condensed Matter Physics Center-Universidad Autónoma de Madrid (IFIMAC-UAM), The Spanish Vacuum Society (ASEVA).

-OPEN PhD position: MSCA Doctoral Network EIFFEL (EffIcient Fullerene-Free Organic Solar Cells)
+CLOSED PhD position: MSCA Doctoral Network EIFFEL (EffIcient Fullerene-Free Organic Solar Cells)

 Deadline: May 15, 2024